Latest Government advice:

 COVID Measures in school

-From September 2021, most COVID measures have been lifted.
+Most COVID measures have now been lifted.
 However, we will continue to:

 - Remind children of good hand-hygiene.